dpausp/ansible-playbook-mediatum/README.md

 In the `playbook-mediatum` subdirectory:

-* copy `secret_passwords.yml.example` to `secret_passwords.yml` and set passwords.
+* (optional) Create a file named `mediatum_db_pass` in the `playbook-mediatum` directory with the MySQL mediaTUM database password.
 Passwords must be kept secret!
 The file can be destroyed after a successful installation.
-Keep the passwords in a safe place!
+If you do not specify a password, it will be generated and written to the file
 * (optional) copy `group_vars/all.example` to `group_vars/all` and customize settings

 If the settings in `group_vars/all` are left unchanged, mediaTUM will be installed with __mediatum__ as server user and __mediatum_adm__ as admin user with default paths under /srv